wavemaker/docs/learn/on-premise/configure/config-users-auth-providers.md

 ### Restricting Login for all users

-Restrict the users from logging into WaveMaker studio by enabling Restrict Login for all users option.
-Once enabled, all active users get logged out of the platform within three minutes.
-However, admin who enables this restriction stays logged in.
-This helps prohibit users from using WaveMaker platform during upgrades.
+For WaveMaker enterprise customers that are performing platform maintenance this option can be used to restrict access to WaveMaker until the maintenance has finished successfully.
+Once enabled, all active users get logged out of the platform within three minutes except the current admin.

 [![Login restriction](/learn/assets/wme-setup/configuring-wme/wm_logout_users_1f.png)](/learn/assets/wme-setup/configuring-wme/wm_logout_users_1f.png)